UPDATE: Legal Research in Norway

 - Besl.
 L. – Beslutning av Lagtinget, Decision of the Lagting.

-The new document terms are:
+The new document terms and abbreviations are:

 - NOU – Norges Offentlige utredninger, Official Norwegian Reports.
 Before 1972 known as Innstillinger og betenkninger.